-The ACCME and the boards expect that learner data will be entered into PARS in a timely manner after their engagement in the activity, however, providers can continue to submit learner completion information in PARS for the current and immediate-past reporting years for records which were not originally submitted due to technical error, mismatching or missing information, etc. For example, 2019 learner completion information can be submitted through 3/31/2021; 2020 learner completion information can be submitted through 3/31/2022.
+The ACCME and the boards expect that learner data will be entered into PARS in a timely manner after their engagement in the activity, however, providers can continue to submit learner completion information in PARS for the current and immediate-past reporting years for records which were not originally submitted due to technical error, mismatching or missing information, etc. For example, 2023 learner completion information can be submitted through 3/31/2025; 2024 learner completion information can be submitted through 3/31/2026.
+The completion date needs to be within the activity start date and the credit claim date for the activity.